MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     - Labels for classification: **Personal**, **Public**, **General**, **Confidential**, and **Highly Confidential**.
 The last two labels expand to show sub-labels, which provide examples of how a classification can have subcategories:

        > [!NOTE]
        > Your default policy might look slightly different from one in this tutorial.
 For example, you have a label named **Internal** rather than **General**, and **Secret** rather than **Highly Confidential**.
-Maybe you do not have the sub-labels named **Recipients Only**.
+Maybe you do not have the sub-labels named **Recipients Only**, or you don't have any labels at all.
 These changes are because there are different versions of the default policy, depending on when it was created for your tenant.
 Or, you might have edited it yourself, before you started the tutorial.
        >
        > If your default policy looks different, you can still use this tutorial, but be aware of these changes when you use the instructions and pictures that follow.
 If you want to modify your default policy so that it matches the current default policy, see [The default Azure Information Protection policy](../deploy-use/configure-policy-default.md).